mikez321/monster_shop_2001-1/README.md

 * Add a Discount:

 As a merchant employee, when I am at my discounts page I see a link to Add a discount.
 When I click this link I am brought to a page where I can create a custom discount.
-When I click on the "Save Discount" I am brought back to my discounts page where I see my new current discount.
+When I click on the "Save Discount" button I am brought back to my discounts page where I see my new discount.
 I also see a flash message saying that I have added a discount.

 * Users see discounts: